 Frequently Asked Questions About SciMeetings

-When will I receive a DOI and CC BY-NC-ND license for my uploaded conference materials?
+When will I receive a DOI and CC BY-NC-ND license for my conference materials?

 How do I add my co-authors to my SciMeetings submission?

-In the navigation panel on the left of the page, select “My submissions”.
+In the navigation panel on the left of the page, select “My submissions.”
 Select the poster or presentation you wish to edit by clicking the “Edit submission” button.
 Select the tab “Invite co-authors” and add their names and email addresses as they appear on your conference materials.
-Click “Save” and an invitation will be sent to your co-author(s).
-You may add co-authors until the submission window closes on April 30.
+Click “Save,” and an invitation will be sent to your co-author(s).
+You may add co-authors up until October 30.

 How do I add my photo and affiliation to SciMeetings?